-The risk margin for the annuity and unit-linked liabilities is calculated by forecasting each future (nonmarket) SCR for the lifetime of the policies in question, applying a 6% cost of capital, and discounting the result using the relevant risk-free interest rate.
+The risk margin is calculated by forecasting each future (non-market) SCR for the lifetime of the policies in question, applying a 6% cost of capital, and discounting the result using the relevant risk-free interest rate.

 As noted earlier in this section, the majority of FIL Life's unit-linked policies may be unilaterally terminated within 12 months.
 For these policies the risk margin is 6% of the current non-market SCR, discounted back by one year using the EIOPA prescribed risk-free rates.